A Review of Generalized Zero-Shot Learning Methods: Introduction

-A number of techniques for various learning configurations have been developed. \emph{One-shot}~\cite{fei2006one} and \emph{few-shot}~\cite{scheirer2012toward} learning techniques can learn from classes with a few learning samples.
-These techniques use the knowledge obtained from data samples of other classes and formulate a classification model for the classes with few samples.
-The \textit{open set recognition} (OSR)~\cite{scheirer2013toward} techniques are able to identify whether a test sample belongs to the unseen classes, but they are not able to predict an exact class label.
-The \textit{class incremental learning}~\cite{rebuffi2017icarl} techniques consider the classification problems where data samples from previously unseen classes incrementally appear after model learning.
+{Several techniques for various learning configurations have been developed. \emph{One-shot}~\cite{fei2006one} and \emph{few-shot}~\cite{scheirer2012toward} learning techniques can learn from classes with a few learning samples.
+These techniques use the knowledge obtained from data samples of other classes and formulate a classification model for handling classes with few samples.
+While the \textit{open set recognition} (OSR)~\cite{scheirer2013toward} techniques can identify whether a test sample belongs to an unseen class, they are not able to predict an exact class label.
+Out-of-distribution~\cite{yang2021generalized} techniques attempt to identify test samples that are different from the training samples.
 However, none of the above-mentioned techniques can classify samples from unseen classes.
-In contrast, human can recognize around 30,000 categories~\cite{biederman1987recognition} in which they don't need to see all these categories in advance.
-For instance, a child can easily recognize zebra, if he/she has seen horses before and known that zebra looks like a horse with black and white strips.
-Zero-shot learning (ZSL)~\cite{larochelle2008zero,lampert2014attribute} techniques offer a good solution to address such challenge.
+In contrast, human can recognize around 30,000 categories~\cite{biederman1987recognition}, in which we do not need to learn all these categories in advance.
+As an example, a child can easily recognize zebra, if he/she has seen horses previously, and have the knowledge that a zebra looks like a horse with black and white strips.
+Zero-shot learning (ZSL)~\cite{larochelle2008zero,lampert2014attribute} techniques offer a good solution to address such challenge.}